OrhayBenaim/Ruppin.io/README.md

 npm build
 ```
 * Upload the content of WebSite1 folder located in Web Service -> WebSite1 -> WebSite1 into your web service supported server
-* Execute T_Game.sql located in SQL, in your SQL server
+* Execute the 'T_Game.sql' file in the SQL console for your chosen SQL server

 ## Built With